duke-malaria-collaboratory/BRAVA/README.md

 `get_marker_lengths` calculates the length of each marker using the lengths of the reference and primer sequences.

-`clean_sequencing_reads` cleans, filters, and maps the raw reads.
+`synchronize_reads` cleans, filters, and maps the raw reads.
 It uses BBmap to map all reads from the reference sequences, CutAdapt to trim the primers and adapter sequences from sequencing reads, and Trimmomatic to quality filter reads if the average of every 4 nucleotides had a Phred Quality Score < 15 or was less than 80 nucleotides long.
 This is the first step in read processing on the cluster.

 `trim_and_filter` filters and trims the forward and reverse reads using the DADA2 program and outputs them into a `filtered` folder.